esteil/atvfiles/trunk/README.txt

 * Minimize delays on opening directories
 * Read ID3 and similar tags
 * Cover art url tag in XML

+## Building

+Requires Xcode 3 on Mac OS X 10.5 to build.

+Need the ATV 1.1 BackRow.framework headers in /System/Library/PrivateFrameworks/BackRow.framework/PrivateHeaders
+Symlink the system BackRow.framework into /Developer/SDKs/MacOSX10.4u.sdk/System/Library/PrivateFrameworks
+Need to follow some postflight from BDK for QCGLTextureImage complaints.

 ## License